Mrida Mexico - Things to do travel guide

 Everything from visiting beaches, nature reserves, cenotes, and more all in under 3 hours!

-Some might include visiting Valladolid as a day trip from Merida, but I really think that it is worth spending more than a few hours in that town.
+Some might include Valladolid as a day trip from Merida, but I really think that it is worth spending more than a few hours in that town.

 Where To Stay In Merida